aniruddha0pandey/Chakravyuh/README.md

 - Removing ads on web pages and other Inbound junk

 We're using Secure Socket Layer (SSL) protocol throught our VPN.
 Other notable ones are IP security (IPsec), Point-To-Point Tunneling Protocol (PPTP) and Layer 2 Tunneling Protocol (L2TP).
-Since our service use linux as its preferrd OS, we used `OpenSSL` package for encryption.
+Since our service use linux as its preferrd OS, we used `OpenSSL` package, since offer server authentication, data-in-motion encryption, client authentication, and data integrity mechanisms.
 The VMs are organised using Vagrant.
-VirtualBox is used as virtualization provider for vagrant.
+VirtualBox is used as a virtualization provider for vagrant.
 ```
 $ sudo pacman -Syu
 $ pacman -S virtualbox # virtualbox-host-modules-arch